 Hackers Suspected in Breach of 24,000 Utah Medicaid Files

-The Utah Health Department has announced a data breach, believed to be the work of Eastern European hackers, which exposed 24,000 U.S. Medicaid files.
+announced a data breach, believed to be the work of Eastern European hackers, which exposed 24,000 U.S. Medicaid files.

 The exact number of individuals affected is unknown since each file could contain information on more than one individual.
 Typically, Medicaid files include client names, addresses, Social Security numbers, tax identification numbers and other personal information.